Webhook

 • Your configured authentication header

-• A JSON body containing the event_type, company_id, and relevant series/data details
+• A JSON body containing the event_type, company_id, and event-specific details (a series field for fundamental events, or a document object for document_added)

 Can I test my webhook before relying on a live production event?